ShaheenKhan99/Capstone_2_Front_end/README.md

   - edit/delete their tripcard/s
   - edit/delete their profile
   - write/edit/delete reviews for any place saved by users
+- There is no user interface directly on the site to create admin users.
+Admin users can be created through the interactive PSQL shell only.
+- Admin users can:
+  - create, update and delete users
+  - update and delete tripcards
+  - update and delete reviews
+  - update and delete categories
+  - update and delete businesses
+  - update and delete destinations

 ### **Data source**